 Approximate riding time per day: 3 hours

-Meeting point: Your hotel in Reykjavik or the farm, if hiring a car.
+Meeting point: Your hotel or closest designated bus stop (central zone) in Rekjavik (own booking) or the farm, if hiring a car.

 Riding Ability Required: From beginner onwards